sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/metadata.md

 - There are no scale limits in terms of number of pairs per repo, or number of pairs globally.
 - The size of a field is unbounded, but practically it's better to keep it small for performance reasons.
-- There are mo limits on special characters in the key-value pairs, but in practive we recommend not using special characters because the search query language doesn’t have full support for escaping arbitrary sequences, in particular `:`, `(` and`)`.
+- There are mo limits on special characters in the key-value pairs, but in practice we recommend not using special characters because the search query language doesn’t have full support for escaping arbitrary sequences, in particular `:`, `(` and`)`.

 ### GraphQL